US highway deaths fall in 2018 for second straight year

-The agency says the downward trend is continuing into 2019.
+The agency said the downward trend is continuing into 2019.
 First-half estimates show fatalities down 3.4%.

 “This is encouraging news, but still far too many perished or were injured, and nearly all crashes are preventable, so much more work remains to be done to make America’s roads safer for everyone,” Transportation Secretary Elaine Chao, whose department oversees NHTSA, said in a statement.